The-Wishlist-Co/docs/productsvcAPI.md

 ***
 Represents a product.

- `active` - boolean - Indicates a product is enabled.
+ `active` - boolean - Used by Shopify to indicate a product is enabled.
+Depreciated field in TWC

  `additionalImageLink` - string - Additional image link (URL).
+ `additionalImageLink2` - string - Second additional image link (URL) for product.

  `attributeGroups` - [AttributeGroup](Common_Fields/attributeGroup.md) - An optional group of attibute values stored under as a object in the group "attributeGroups".